soulsam480/node-musicyt/README.md

 ### How it Works ?

 FFmpeg is a community driven framework for to record, convert and stream audio and video.
 This project makes use of the `libmp3lame` audio codec library of FFmpeg to convert and stream videos to mp3 audio.
+Learn more about FFmpeg [here](https://ffmpeg.org)

 #### Process